aubreymoore/CRB-Damage-Survey-Validation/README.md

 ### Step 1: Selecting Random Images of Trees Located in Videos

-I used a Python script to generate a random selection of images extracted from survey videos:
+I used a Python script to generate a random selection of images extracted from survey videos.
+The script places a set of images and an index file containing metadata (index.csv) in an output folder (**batch1** in this case).

 ```
 python3 extract_images.py batch1 \